sujoyduttajad/Landing-Page-React/README.md

-# Product Landing Page with React
+# Product Landing Page Template

 This gorgeous responsive website is a static landing page built with React, styled-components, react-router, and react hooks.
 All the components are reusable and can be used for any dynamic content.
 It's fully responsive for all the platforms and hosted using Netlify